dave-ai/Model_disease_spreading-/README.md

 # Model_disease_spreading-
+## 1) BASIC RATIONALE
 MATLAB model simulating the spreading of a disease in a population.
 The model implements a population in which each individual is resembled by a state machine, transitioning in between health stati based on the different stages of the infection.
 The model and its assumptions are currently tailored on the data available at March 2020.

-## 1) BASIC RATIONALE
-MATLAB model of the spreading of a disease in a population.
-The model implements a population in which each individual is resembled by a state machine, transitioning in between health stati based on the different stages of the infection.
-The model is currently tailored on the data and on the possible outcomes that the Covid-19 infection might cause.
-# Current model assumptions
+### Current model assumptions
-a) The people who get the virus and heal become immune and cannot get the virus a second time
+a) The people who get the virus and heal become immune and cannot get the virus a second time.

+### Prerequisites
+Having MATLAB (no specific distribution required) installed on the machine.

 ## 2) HEALTH-STATUS STATE MACHINE DESCRIPTION
 a) Each person of the simulated population has an associated health status.